nesicema/xle_final/README.md

 ## Introduction

-In response to the assignment prompt of capturing a linguistic phenomenon in xle structure, our group looked to English relative clauses: seeing that all three members have different native languages, we turned to English grammatical constructions as a common denominator.
-Additionally, we chose to look at relative clauses, a linguistic phenomenon in English that had not previously been discussed in the present course, but that is also morphologically straightforward and could be implemented in our existing grammar: that is, ...
+With the assignment prompt of accounting for a linguistic phenomenon in xle structure, our group looked to capture English relative clauses - seeing that all three members have different native languages, we reasoned English grammatical constructions would serve well as a common denominator.
+Additionally, we chose to look at relative clauses, a cross-linguistic phenomenon that, in addition to not having been previously discussed in the present course, is syntactically straightforward and may be implemented in our existing grammar.

 ### Relative Clauses
-Relative clauses refer to some clause that modifies an entity, indicated in English by relative pronouns (i.e., who, when, that) - this is illustrated in the sentece "I see the forest **where** I used to hike", where **where** modifies _the forest_.
+Relative clauses refer to some clause that modifies a preceding entity, indicated in English by relative pronouns (i.e., who, when, that) - this is illustrated in the sentence "I see the forest **where**
+I used to hike", where the pronoun **where** modifies _the forest_.

 ## Part I - Motivation